huangyh45/PhyloAln/README.md

 #### The required memory is too large to run PhyloAln.
 By default, the step to prepare the sequences/reads is in parallel and thus memory-consuming, especially when the data is large.
 You can try adding the option `--low_mem` to use a low-memory but slower mode to prepare the sequences/reads.
 In addition, decompression of the ".gz"-ended files will spend some memory.
 You can also try decompressing the files manually and then running PhyloAln.
 #### The positions of sites in the reference alignments are changed in the output alignments.
 When HMMER3 search, some non-conservative sites are deleted (e.g., gappy sites) or sometimes realigned.
 This has little impact on the downstream phylogenetic or evolutionary analyses.
-If you want to remain unchanged reference alignments or need special HMMER3 search, you can try utilizing the options `--hmmbuild_parameters` and `--hmmbuild_parameters` to control the parameters of HMMER3.
+If you want to remain unchanged reference alignments or need special HMMER3 search, you can try utilizing the options `--hmmbuild_parameters` and `--hmmsearch_parameters` to control the parameters of HMMER3.
 For example, you can try adding the option `--hmmbuild_parameters '--symfrac' '0'` to remain the gappy sites.
 #### How can I assemble the paired-end reads?
 PhyloAln does not have the method to specifically assemble the paired-end reads.
 It only mapped all the sequences/reads into the alignments and build a consensus in the assemble and/or output steps.
 You can input both two paired-end read files for a single source/species (see `-i` and `-c` in [parameters](#detailed-parameters) for detail).
 Furthermore, if you focus on the effect of assembly using paired-end reads, you can first merge them by other tools (e.g., [fastp](https://github.com/OpenGene/fastp)) and then input the merged read files with or without unpaired read files into PhyloAln.
 #### Can PhyloAln generate the alignments of multiple-copy genes for gene family analyses?